ankorstore/mq-lease-service/README.md

 - GET `/healthz` Kubernetes health endpoint
 - GET `/readyz` Kubernetes readiness endpoint
 - GET `/metrics` Prometheus metric endpoint
-- POST `/:owner/:repo/:baseRef/aquire` for aquiring a lease (poll until status is aquired or completed)
+- POST `/:owner/:repo/:baseRef/aquire` for aquiring a lease (poll until status is acquired or completed)
 - POST `/:owner/:repo/:baseRef/release` for releasing a lease (the winnder informs the LeaseProvider with the end result)

 The payload and response (_LeaseRequest_) is encoded as JSON and follows this scheme: